gkawin/airbnb-ai/README.md

 │   └── reports        <- Polished notebooks for presentations or intermediate results.
 │
 ├── requirements.txt   <- File containing the requirements.
+├── .env               <- File containing environment variables (please create it the same way as `.env_example`).
 │
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data_loading   <- Scripts to download or generate data
+│   ├── data_loading   <- Scripts to download and parce data
 │   │
 │   ├── preprocessing  <- Scripts to turn raw data into clean data and features for modeling
 |   |